-RS232: RS232 is a standard PC communication type with a maximum cable length of 25 feet (7.62 meters)
+RS232: RS232 is a standard PC communication type with a maximum cable length of 25 feet (7.6 meters)

-RS422: RS422 is a standard differential communication type with a maximum cable length of 4000 feet (1.2 kilometers).
+RS422: RS422 is a standard differential communication type with a maximum cable length of 4000 feet (1.2 kilometers)

-Serial Port: An actual serial port is required for direct connections through the Jbox, signal converter or the radio J-box/signal converter from the computer.
+Serial Port: An actual serial port is required for direct connections through the J-box, signal converter or the radio J-box/signal converter from the computer.
 Certain USB adaptors create an "actual" serial port and others create "virtual" ports.
 Daktronics does not support the use of a USB adaptor.
 The Venus 1500 software will not recognize a virtual port.

 Sign Address: The sign address is an identification number assigned to each display of a network.
-It is set by rotating the hex address switches on the controller.
+Rotating the address switches on the controller sets the display address.
 The control software uses the address to locate and communicate with each display.
 Displays that are on the same network cannot have the same address.

-Signal Converter: The signal converter, shown in Figure 4, is a Daktronics supplied unit that converts the data from RS232 to RS422.
-A similar looking device is used to convert RS232 to fiber optic signal.
-The signal converter is connected to the control PC via a straight through serial cable.
+Signal Converter: The signal converter, shown in Figure 4, is a Daktronics supplied unit that converts the data from RS232 to RS422, or RS232 to fiber optic signal.
+The signal converter is connected to the control PC via straight through serial cable.

-Venus[®] 1500: Daktronics designed, Windows[®] based software used to create and edit messages on the display.
-Refer to ED-13530 for more information.
+Venus[®] 1500: Daktronics designed, Windows® based software used to create and edit messages on the display.
+Refer to ED13530 for more information.

-Figure 4: Signal Converter
+Figure 4: RS422 Signal Converter